Affording Denver Jewish Day School

 When can I apply?

-FACTS, our financial aid application, will open on October 2, 2018.
-To ensure a smooth processing of your application and avoid unnecessary delays, it is imperative that families complete and submit all applicable parts of the application and submit all required documents online.
+Our financial aid application with FACTS Tuition Aid will open on October 15, 2023.
+The deadline to submit financial aid applications is January 5, 2024 for returning families and February 1, 2024 for new families.
+To ensure a smooth processing of your application and avoid unnecessary delays, it is imperative that families complete and submit all applicable parts of the application and submit all required supporting documents online.

 The status of any family’s tuition is completely confidential and is never shared beyond the school’s administrative offices.
+Financial aid applications are handled by the Department of Admission with input and guidance from the Business Office and the the Head of School/CEO.
 This information is not shared with teachers or volunteers or any organizations outside of Denver Jewish Day School.
 Families who participate in the financial aid program are required to maintain confidentiality by not sharing information about overall tuition obligation with anybody, including friends and family members (other than those who may be helping with tuition).
 Disclosure of this information by a family could result in the revocation of your financial aid package.

 Still have more questions?
 Please visit our FAQs page.